epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

-ArchiverClient.cpp                        C++ source code of the client side of the example ArchiverClientResponseHandler.h/cpp       C++ source code for the client handling the response from server ServiceClient.h/cpp                       C++ source code for the client sending the query and receiving response showtypes.cpp                             C++ source code of application that shows request and response types types.h                                   C++ source code of types common to client and server
+ArchiverClient.cpp                        C++ source code of the client side of the example ArchiverClientResponseHandler.h/cpp       C++ source code for the client handling the response from server ServiceClient.h/cpp                       C++ source code for the client sending the query and receiving response types.h                                   C++ source code of types common to client and server

 start_server                              bash script to start server